OGGM/oggm/docs/run_examples/run_from_calibrated.rst

 2. Complete run for a list of glaciers
 ======================================

-This example shows how to run the OGGM  model for a list of selected glaciers (here, four).
+This example shows how to run the OGGM  model for a list of selected glaciers.
-For this example we download the list of glaciers from our server, but you can use any list of glaciers for this.
-See the `prepare_glacier_list.ipynb <https://github.com/OGGM/oggm/blob/master/docs/notebooks/prepare_glacier_list.ipynb>`_ notebook in the ``oggm/docs/notebooks`` directory for an example on how to prepare such a file.

 Note that the default in OGGM is to use a previously calibrated list of :math:`t^*` for the run, which means that we don't have to calibrate the mass balance model ourselves (thankfully, otherwise you would have to add all the calibration glaciers to your list too).

-Note that to be exact, this procedure can only be applied if the model parameters don't change between the calibration and the run.
+Note that in order to be correct, the automated calibration can only be used if the model parameters don't change between the calibration and the run.
 After testing, it appears that changing the 'border' parameter won't affect the results much (as expected), so it's ok to change this parameter.
-Some other parameters (e.g. topo smoothing, dx, precip factor, alternative climate data...) will probably need a re-calibration (see the OGGM calibration recipe for this).
+Some other parameters (e.g. topo smoothing, dx, precip factor, alternative climate data...) will probably need a re-calibration step (see :ref:`run-calibration`).

 Script